adrian-chen/ai3202/Assignment6/README.md

 -j~p~s~c is the joint probability for pollution = high, smoker = false, cancer = false

--g"c|s" is the conditional probability for Cancer given that someone is a smoker.
+-gc\s is the conditional probability for Cancer given that someone is a smoker.

 -pS=0.40 sets the probability that smoking is True to .40.